greaterthan/Greaterthan-Handbook/technical/deployment.md

 ## Frontend Deployment Pipeline

-* tools: github pages, gulp, travis.

 The app frontend is developed in the [`cobudget-ui`](https://github.com/cobudget/cobudget-ui) repo and is hosted using [github pages](https://pages.github.com/).
 This is done by building the app locally into a `build` directory, and then pushing that `build` directory to a separate, dedicated production (or staging) repo ([cobudget.co](https://github.com/cobudget/cobudget.co) and [staging.cobudget.co](https://github.com/cobudget/staging.cobudget.co), respectively).

-* package.json has scripts for `stage` and `deploy` which uses a tool called [gulp-build-branch](https://www.npmjs.com/package/gulp-build-branch) to publish the `build` directory to a specific remote (staging or production). it creates a new repo _inside_ the `build` dir, and then deploys that to the `gh-pages` branch of the staging/remote repo.
+`package.json` has scripts for `stage` and `deploy` which uses a tool called [gulp-build-branch](https://www.npmjs.com/package/gulp-build-branch) to publish the `build` directory to a specific remote (staging or production). it creates a new repo _inside_ the `build` dir, and then deploys that to the `gh-pages` branch of the staging/remote repo.

 * note: i'm not totally clear how `npm run deploy-push` knows to only push the contents of the `build` directory, since it appears to be running at the primary repo level.

-  There is a > 2 year old travis instance for the cobudget-ui repo, so I guess this has not been getting used.
+* There is a > 2 year old travis instance for the cobudget-ui repo, so I guess this has not been getting used.

 ### Deploy Process (draft)
 1. make sure tests pass locally (add detail...)